 Chapter 12 equals adjusted debts for a Family Farmer with regular annual income.

 Of all these types of bankruptcy, chapter 7 is the most commonly filed.
-It is essential to know that when applying for these bankruptcy types, considerations are made first on the kind of financial situation at hand.
+It is essential to know that when applying for these bankruptcy types; it makes considerations first in the financial situation at hand.

-When filing for chapter 7, you might want to be careful.
+When filing for chapter 7, be careful.
 Chapter 7 bankruptcy strips you of some of your assets.

 A court assigns a bankruptcy trustee that administers the case.
-The trustee is obligated to provide accurate paperwork and sell off properties to the benefit of the creditors.
+The trustee must provide accurate paperwork and sell off properties to the benefit of the creditors.

-A quick run-through of the responsibilities of a bankruptcy trustee include:
+A quick run-through of the responsibilities of a bankruptcy trustee includes:

 Reviewing the Bankruptcy Petition:

-When a debtor files a chapter 7 bankruptcy or any other, the paperwork is required.
-A petition, as well as other documents, are filed.
+When a debtor files a chapter 7 bankruptcy or any other, it requires the paperwork.
+They file a petition and other documents.
 The trustee’s job is to review the paperwork.
-In your submission, information on personal and financial reports, papers on financial debts, property and assets, income statements like; paystubs may be required.
-Generally, anything that would help prove the claim of bankruptcy and any other information should be made available.
+In your submission, information on personal and financial reports, papers on financial debts, property and assets, income statements like; it may require paystubs.
+It should make anything that would help prove the claim of bankruptcy and any other information available.

 Sales of Assets:

 You might as well be saying goodbye to assets that you cannot protect as a debtor.
-However, the operation of this particular responsibility is quite different.
+However, the operation of this responsibility is different.
 Here is how it works:

-Keeping specific property from being sold is dependent on your state’s exemption statutes.
+Keeping specific property from being sold depends on your state’s exemption statutes.
 What does that mean?

 Any property that is not exempted for a debtor to keep would automatically be sold off to repay creditors.
-Frankly, this is a critical responsibility of trustees that should not be overlooked because when a chapter 7 bankruptcy is filed, assets can be lost.
+Frankly, this is a critical responsibility of trustees that should not be overlooked because when a chapter 7 bankruptcy is filed, it can lose assets.
 To stand a better chance, you can check the exemption (bankruptcy) statutes of your state.

 Chapter 13 is another commonly filed Bankruptcy.
 It is not suitable for businesses but is excellent for individuals.
 Companies like corporations and limited liability companies cannot file bankruptcy in their names.
 Remember, the goal of bankruptcy declaration is for a debtor to pay off debts when other options fail.

-Chapter 13 offers debtors a choice of installments.
-Individuals have the options of monthly, quarterly and annual payment plans to ensure they can pay off debts.
-Debtors are obligated to stick to their payment as the debt may last for over five years.
-The payments are made to the trustee who pays the creditors.
+It offers debtors a choice of instalments.
+Individuals have the options of monthly and annual payment plans to ensure they can pay off debts.
+Debtors must stick to their payment as the debt may last for over five years.
+It makes the payments to the trustee who pays the creditors.